demisto/content-docs/docs/packs/premium_packs.md

    - Pull request build must pass.
    - Implement all feedback/comments that we provide in the pull request.
    - Internal validation process must pass.
 If the validation process fails, we will update you and explain why it failed.
-5. After we approve your pull request you can merge the pull request.
+5. After we approve your pull request, you can merge the pull request.
-6. The pack is now officially available for purchase in the XSOAR Marketplace!
+The pack is now officially available for purchase in the XSOAR Marketplace!